sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/chapter_19.txt

 This document explains how middleware works, how you activate middleware, and how to write your own middleware.
 Django ships with some built-in middleware you can use right out of the box.
-They're documented in the built-in middleware reference.
+See "Available Middleware" later in this chapter.

 Activating middleware
 =====================